Technical Notes for May 2021 OEWS Estimates

-The Occupational Employment Statistics (OES) survey is a semiannual mail survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments in the United States.
-The OES data available from BLS include cross-industry occupational employment and wage estimates for the nation; over 650 areas, including states and the District of Columbia, metropolitan statistical areas (MSAs), metropolitan divisions, nonmetropolitan areas, and territories; national industry-specific estimates at the NAICS sector, 3-, 4-, and selected 5- and 6-digit industry levels; and national estimates by ownership across all industries and for schools and hospitals.
+The Occupational Employment and Wage Statistics (OEWS) survey is a semiannual survey measuring occupational employment and wage rates for wage and salary workers in nonfarm establishments in the United States.
+The OEWS data available from BLS include cross-industry occupational employment and wage estimates for the nation; over 580 areas, including states and the District of Columbia, metropolitan statistical areas (MSAs), nonmetropolitan areas, and territories; national industry-specific estimates at the NAICS sector, 3-digit, most 4-digit, and selected 5- and 6-digit industry levels; and national estimates by ownership across all industries and for schools and hospitals.

-The OES survey is a cooperative effort between BLS and the State Workforce Agencies (SWAs).
-BLS funds the survey and provides the procedures and technical support, while the State Workforce Agencies collect most of the data.
-OES estimates are constructed from a sample of about 1.2 million establishments.
-Each year, forms are mailed to two semiannual panels of approximately 200,000 sampled establishments, one panel in May and the other in November.
-The May 2015 estimates are based on responses from six semiannual panels collected over a 3-year period: May 2015, November 2014, May 2014, November 2013, May 2013, and November 2012.
-The overall national response rate for the six panels, based on the 50 states and the District of Columbia, is 73.5 percent based on establishments and 69.6 percent based on weighted sampled employment.
-The unweighted employment of sampled establishments across all six semiannual panels represents approximately 57.9 percent of total national employment.
-(Response rates are slightly lower for these estimates due to the federal shutdown in October 2013.)
+The OEWS survey is a cooperative effort between BLS and the State Workforce Agencies (SWAs).
+BLS funds the survey and provides the procedures and technical support, while the SWAs collect most of the data.
+OEWS estimates are constructed from a sample of about 1.1 million establishments.
+Each year, two semiannual panels of approximately 179,000 to 187,000 sampled establishments are contacted, one panel in May and the other in November.
+Responses are obtained by Internet or other electronic means, mail, email, telephone, or personal visit.
+The May 2021 estimates are based on responses from six semiannual panels collected over a 3-year period: May 2021, November 2020, May 2020, November 2019, May 2019, and November 2018.
+The unweighted sampled employment of 82 million across all six semiannual panels represents approximately 62 percent of total national employment.
+The overall national response rate for the six panels, based on the 50 states and the District of Columbia, is 67.2 percent based on establishments and 64.5 percent based on weighted sampled employment.

 The occupational coding system

-The OES survey categorizes workers into 821 detailed occupations based on the Office of Management and Budget’s 2010 Standard Occupational Classification (SOC) system.
-Together, these detailed occupations make up 22 of the 23 SOC major occupational groups.
+The May 2021 OEWS estimates contain approximately 830 occupational categories based on the Office of Management and Budget’s 2018 Standard Occupational Classification (SOC) system.
+Together, these occupations make up 22 of the 23 SOC major occupational groups.
 Major group 55, Military Specific Occupations, is not included.